-In a joint effort between the REPLICATE project and Go Ultra Low West, 24 charging points are being installed in Ashley, Easton and Lawrence Hill to promote the use of electric vehicles and sustainable transport.
+In a joint effort between the REPLICATE project and Go Ultra Low West, 24 charging points have been installed in Ashley, Easton and Lawrence Hill to promote the use of electric vehicles and sustainable transport.
 11 charging bays have already been set up at existing Co-Wheels car club parking spaces.
 The location of the rest of the charging points is being decided and installation is due this summer.

 Monitoring the charging points